Annex-Engineering/Annex-Engineering_User_Mods/Printers/K3/everycoloryouare-Electronic_Box/Grommets/Readme.md

 The grommet nuts come in three variants with 0.05mm, 0.1mm, and 0.2mm clearances between the nut threads and the grommet screw threads.

 ## Other Variants

 Feel free to modify the CAD files to make other variants, or contact @EveryColorYouAre on the Annex Engineering discord to request versions for a particular use case.

+## Print Settings

+- Nozzle Size: 0.4mm or 0.5mm
+- Material: ABS or ASA
+- Layer Height: 0.2mm
+- Infill Percentage: 40%
+- Wall Count: 4
+- Solid Top/Bottom Layers: 5

+Print with imported orientation and no shrink compensation for ABS or ASA.